roncterry/install_lab_env/README.md

 1. Check out the files from github
 2. Rename **config/lab_env.cfg.example** to **config/lab_env.cfg**
 3. Edit the **lab_env.cfg** as described later in this document
-4. Make sure your VMs have been created following the lab environment standards as decribed in the **https://github.com/roncterry/lab_env_tools** git repository
+4. Make sure your VMs have been created following the lab environment standards as described in the **https://github.com/roncterry/lab_env_tools** git repository
 5. Create archives of your VMs and put the archives in the **VMs** directory
-6. Export/create network definition XML files and pit them in the **config/libvirt.cfg/** directory
+6. Export/create network definition XML files and put them in the **config/libvirt.cfg/** directory
-7. Put any other files in theire corresponding directories
+7. Put any other files in their corresponding directories
 8. Test installing and removing your lab environment on another machine

-(The **backup_lab_env.sh** script can help you automate this process.
+(**Hint**: The **backup_lab_env.sh** script can help you automate this process.
 See instructions later on in this document.)

 # Directory Structure